 Primary sources are pieces of information about a historical event of period in which the creator of the source was an actual participant in or a contemporary of a historical moment.
 They help you to interpret what happened and why it happened by capturing the words, thoughts and intentions of the past.
 Visit National History Day to learn more.

 "The awesome thing about working in the Archives is the thrill.
 Right now I am working on a re-housing project for records related to the construction of Empire State Plaza.
 Sorting through numerous negatives and photographs in the accessioning room and seeing New York history unfold is awe-inspiring.
 We have such a rich history.
-It is fun uncovering it—in my case—one document at a time." ~Renae Rapp, Student Research Assistant, is currently pursuing a dual M.A./M.S. degree at SUNY Albany.
+It is fun uncovering it—in my case—one document at a time." ~Renae Rapp, former Student Research Assistant.

 Who is Daniel D. Tompkins?
 Richard is happy to share...